cgomesu/website/_pages/resume.md

 #### [pfSense](https://www.pfsense.org/)
 > pfSense is an open source firewall/router computer software distribution based on FreeBSD.
 It is installed on a physical computer or a virtual machine to make a dedicated firewall/router for a network.
 It can be configured and upgraded through a web-based interface, and requires no knowledge of the underlying FreeBSD system to manage.

-In addition to the basic configuration, I'm familiar with the following pfSense packages:

 ##### [HAproxy](https://www.haproxy.org/)
 > HAProxy is free, open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.
 It is written in C and has a reputation for being fast and efficient.